FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 userEvent.type(input[0], 'testing a form...' )
 ```

-Method <i>getAllByRole</i> returns now an array and the right input field is the first element of the array.
-However, this approach is a bit suspicious since it relies order of the input fields.
+Method <i>getAllByRole</i> now returns an array and the right input field is the first element of the array.
+However, this approach is a bit suspicious since it relies on the order of the input fields.

 Quite often input fileds have a <i>placehoder</i> text that hints user what kind of input is expected.
 Let us add a placeholder to our form: